Independent Party of Oregon: 2014 election

-IPO 2014 general election results

 2016 election

 The 2016 election was the first election where the IPO had a state-funded primary as a major party.
 In total, 45,875 voters participated in the May primary, of which 20,660 were non-affiliated voters who had requested a ballot in their open primary.
 This was a higher voter turnout compared to the minor parties in the state, yet lower compared to the Democrat and Republican primaries.

 Chris Telfer, a certified public accountant, city council member, and former Republican state senator, was nominated by the party for state treasurer.
 Despite receiving endorsements from fellow state senators and The Oregonian editorial board, Telfer received 176,892 (9.42%) of the vote, losing to Tobias Read.
 The Independent Party nominated Cliff Thomason as their candidate in the 2016 gubernatorial election.
 Netting 2.44% of the popular vote.
 The party did not nominate another 2016 presidential candidate after their endorsed candidate Bernie Sanders dropped out of the 2016 Democratic Party presidential primaries.

-IPO 2016 general election results

 2018 election

 In the 2018 Oregon Gubernatorial Election, the Independent Party nominated freelance cabinet-maker Patrick Starnes despite Democratic incumbent Kate Brown and Republican Knute Buehler making efforts to win the party's cross-nomination.
 Starnes was elected twice to the Douglas Education Service District, and once to the McKenzie School Board.
 Co-Chair Rob Harris opposed the nomination, choosing to instead support Knute Buehler.
 In late October, Starnes dropped out and endorsed Gov. Kate Brown for her re-election, this action was not backed by the party.
 Despite having ended his campaign, Patrick Starnes received 2.86% of the popular vote in the November election.

 Marc Koller, a retired corporate executive and former president of a Service-Disabled Veteran Owned business, ran against Rep. Earl Blumenauer.
 Koller campaigned on a progressive platform, promoting medicare for all and free college tuition.
 In the general election as a nominee of the Independent and Pacific Green parties, he received 21,352 votes (over 5%).
 In addition, investor and truck driver Mark Roberts was nominated as congressional candidate for District 2, running on a message of revitalizing the forest industry and raising wages.
 Roberts received attention and condemnation from U.S. House Majority Leader Kevin McCarthy for sexual comments he made about First Lady Melania Trump on Twitter.
 Despite the tweets he made during his campaign, he ended up receiving 4.2% of the vote.

-IPO 2018 general election results

 2020 election

 The Independent Party nominated Joe Biden for 2020 United States Presidential election.
 However, Biden only had the Democratic Party nomination listed on the ballot.